spotlightpa/poor-richard/content/news/2022-02-07-SPLMAILVOTE.md

 +++
 arc-id = "Q2A5ENCS5FG6LG3UT2FPKG7UFY"
-blurb = "Join Spotlight PA Feb.
-17 for a panel on why Act 77 is being challenged, and what to expect from the Pa.
-Supreme Court’s review of the law." byline = "Spotlight PA Staff" description = "Join Spotlight PA Feb.
-17 for a panel on why Act 77 is being challenged, and what to expect from the Pa.
+blurb = "Watch Spotlight PA's panel on why Act 77 is being challenged, and what to expect from the Pa.
+Supreme Court’s review of the law." byline = "Spotlight PA Staff" description = "Watch Spotlight PA's panel on why Act 77 is being challenged, and what to expect from the Pa.
 Supreme Court’s review of the law." event-date = 2022-02-17T17:00:00-05:00 image = "external/cxbc41pes2k2hdhwzah6a5bafr.jpeg" image-credit = "Sue Dorfman / For Votebeat"